frasermince/evergreen/Output/DQN.md

 date: 01/25/23
 ---
 # DQN
 One of the first algorithms you might encounter when learning about deep reinforcement learning is DQN.
 As one of the fundamental algorithms in RL, DQN (Deep Q-Network) has paved the way for many advancements in the field.

-In this blog post, I will guide you through the mechanics of the DQN algorithm and explore some of its nuances.
+In this blog post I will guide you through the mechanics of the DQN algorithm and explore some of its nuances.
 In this post I will assume a basic understanding of the standard RL problem and it's terminology, if you are not familiar with terms such as environments, policies, actions, etc recommend checking out the comprehensive [OpenAI Spinning up in RL Guide](https://spinningup.openai.com/en/latest/spinningup/rl_intro.html).

 ## What is DQN